What's a colposcopy?

 You mentioned that your pap smear—known medically as a Papanicolaou test—results were irregular.
 Pap smears are conducted to examine cervical cells and identify if any irregularities or abnormalities exist.
-The portion of the cervix exposed inside the vaginal canal is a very active site for cell growth, making it the ideal spot to conduct a vaginal environmental scan.
+The portion of the cervix exposed inside the vaginal canal is a very active site for cell growth.
+This makes it the ideal spot to discover any precancerous cells as well as test for cervical cancer and Human Papillomavirus (HPV).
 There are a variety of things that can influence the results of a pap smear and while one ultimately hopes to hear that everything in the cervix and vagina is all good, it can be helpful to highlight all the possibilities for results that someone–including yourself–may receive:

 - Normal or Negative: no abnormal cells in the cervix

 - Unclear or Inconclusive: cervical cells could be abnormal

 - Abnormal or Irregular: cell changes were found